mehtadhiraj/Blog-Website/README.md

 4. mongodb

 #How to start the app
-in command line prompt type --- > node app.js
+In command line prompt type --- > node app.js